 Skip to Content

-Cooking this delicious curry takes around an hour but you will only spend 20 minutes of that in the kitchen prepping and cooking.
+Cooking this delicious curry takes around an hour, but you will only spend around 20 minutes of that in the kitchen prepping and cooking!

-My classic lamb keema matar recipe has been here since 2018 and it is perennially in my top 10 recipes.
-I also have a minced pork curry, chicken keema curry, and a lamb keema rice recipe.
+My classic lamb keema matar recipe has been here since 2018, and it has been in my top 10 recipes ever since.

 Frequently Asked Questions